AEBU/mlzoomcamp/capstone-project/README.md

-# Monto asignado para tipo de becas
+# Amount assigned for type of scholarships
-## Descripción
+## Description
 > Funding budgets for scholarships obtained are difficult to calculate due to different characteristics or items.
 For this reason, it is desired to calculate an equitable formula that allows a methodology for liquidating amounts assigned for a scholarship obtained based on a Machine Learning model.